RHEcosystemAppEng/mcp-catalog-apps/mcp-registry/README.md

 ```

 ## API Endpoints
-- **GET /blueprint**: Retrieve a list of blueprints in the specified namespace (or the current namespace if it's not specified).
 - **GET /server**: Retrieve a list of servers in the specified namespace (or the current namespace if it's not specified).
+- **GET /serverrun**: Retrieve a list of running servers in the specified namespace (or the current namespace if it's not specified).

 # Container image
 ```